kubeshop/testkube/docs/docs/3-using-testkube/test-suites/testsuites-creating.md

 This is easily done with Testkube.
 Each team can run their tests against clusters on their own, and the QA manager can create test resources and add tests written by all teams.

-`Test Suites` stands for the orchestration of different test steps such as test execution, delay, or other (future) steps.
+`Test Suites` stands for the orchestration of different test steps, which can run sequentially or/and in parallel.
+On each batch step you can define either one or multiple steps such as test execution, delay, or other (future) steps.

 ## **Test Suite Creation**